annefrancine/annefrancine/README.md

 - Data scientist , economist and teacher data
 - PhD in  industrial engineering (focus on data supply chain )
-- 3 + experience  in data analysis applied in financial management, supply chain (purchasing and inventory management) and operational research
+- + 3 years of experience  in data analysis applied in financial management, supply chain (purchasing and inventory management) and operational research
 - Coach Lean Data / Lean Business Intelligence

 ## Languages and Tools: